 There is a needs-be for our sufferings, for through much tribulation we must enter into the kingdom of God (Acts 14:22).
 Nevertheless, the Lord does not "afflict willingly" (Lam.
 3:33).
-God is neither unmindful of nor indifferent to our trials and troubles.
-Concerning His people of old it is written, "In all their affliction he was afflicted" (Isa.
+God is neither unmindful of nor indifferent to our trials written, "In all their affliction he was afflicted" (Isa.
 63:9).
 "Like as a father pitieth his children, so the Lord pitieth them that fear him" (Ps.
 103:13).
-So also are we told that our great High Priest is "touched with the feeling of our infirmities" son why the death of a saint is precious in the sight of the Lord-because it marks the termination of his sorrows and sufferings.
+So also are we told that our great High Priest is "touched with the feeling of our infirmities" (Heb.
+4:15).
+Here, then, may be another reason why the death of a saint is precious in the sight of the Lord-because it marks the termination of his sorrows and sufferings.

-portunity to display His sufficiency.
+3. Because death affords the Lord an opportunity to display His sufficiency.

 Love is never so happy as when ministering to the needs of its cherished object, and never is the Christian so needy and so helpless as in the hour of death.
 But man's extremity is God's opportunity.
-It is then that thou not; for I am with thee: be not dismayed, for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness" (Isa.
+It is then that the Father says to His trembling child, "Fear thou not; for I am with thee: be not dismayed, for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness" (Isa.
 41:10).
 It is because of this that the believer may confidently reply, "Yea, though I walk through the valley of the shadow of death, I will fear no evil: for Thou art with me; Thy rod and Thy staff they comfort me."
 Our very weakness appeals to His strength, our emergency to His sufficiency.
-Most blessedly is this principle illustrated in the wellknown words "He shall gather the lambs (the helpless ones) with his arm, and carry them in his bosom" (Isaiah 40:11).
+Most blessedly is this principle illustrated in the well-known words "He shall gather the lambs (the helpless ones) with his arm, and carry them in his bosom" (Isaiah 40:11).
 Yes, His strength is made perfect in our weakness.
-Therefore is the death of the saints "precious" in His sight because it affords the Lord a blessed occasion for His love, grace and power to minister unto and undertake for His helpless people.
+Therefore is the death of the saints "precious" in His sight because it affords the Lord a blessed occasion for His love, grace, and power to minister unto and undertake for His helpless people.